1948 Michigan Wolverines football team: Pre-season

-The 1947 Michigan team finished undefeated and untied with a 10–0 record.
+The 1947 Michigan team finished undefeated and untied with a 10–0 record, splitting the national championship with Notre Dame.
 In March 1948, Fritz Crisler, who had been the Wolverine's head football coach since 1938, resigned as head coach but stayed on as athletic director.
 Crisler selected his backfield coach, Bennie Oosterbaan, as the new head coach.
 Oosterbaan had been affiliated with the Michigan football program for 24 years, as an All-American end from 1925 to 1927 and as an assistant football coach from 1928 to 1947.
 When the selection of Oosterbaan was announced, Crisler told the press, "Bennie has the best offense mind in football.
 He is the ablest assistant that I have ever had."
 Others questioned the choice, noting that Oosterbaan had compiled only a middling 81–72 record as Michigan's basketball coach from 1938 to 1946.

 Michigan entered the 1948 season with a 14-game winning streak dating back to October 29, 1946.
 Despite the winning streak, Michigan entered the 1948 season expected by many to finish third in the Big Nine behind Minnesota and Purdue.
 In addition to the coaching change, the team lost a number of key players from the 1947 team, including all four backfield starters.
 Bob Chappuis, who was the runner-up in voting for the 1947 Heisman Trophy, and Bump Elliott, who won the 1947 Big Nine MVP Trophy, were both gone, as were fullback Jack Weisenburger (the 1948 Big Nine rushing leader) and quarterback Howard Yerges.
 The 1948 team also lost its top two scorers (Chappuis and kicker Jim Brieske), two starting tackles (Bruce Hilkene and Bill Pritula), starting center (J. T. White), and two ends (Len Ford and Bob Mann) who went on to have successful careers in the NFL.

 The Wolverines suffered another setback when Gene Derricotte sustained an injury that limited his playing time.
 The Sporting News had picked Derricotte to be one of the Big Nine's two most valuable players in a pre-season feature story, calling him Michigan's best broken field runner since Tom Harmon.
 Derricotte began the season as Michigan's starting left halfback, but was injured in the first game against Michigan State.
 The new starting backfield in 1948 consisted of quarterback Pete Elliott, left halfback Chuck Ortmann, fullback Tom Peterson, and right halfbacks Leo Koceski and Wally Teninga.